Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

-assuming that the averages over initial conditions are weighted simply with the Gibbs distribution of the cavity.
-The averaging in Eq.~\eqref{C_prime_dynamical} then reduces to an average in the equilibrium dynamics of the cavity system.
+assuming that the averages over initial conditions are weighted simply with the Gibbs distribution $Z_{i}'{}^{-1}\exp[-\beta H'_{i}(\bS_{i_{2}0}, .., \bS_{i_{N}0})]$ of the cavity.
+After this simplifications, the cumulants in Eq.~\eqref{C_prime_dynamical} reduce to averages calculated in the equilibrium dynamics of the cavity system.